Probing spin dynamics of ultra-thin van der Waals magnets via photon-magnon coupling: Results

 We further use these results to benchmark the sensitivity of our measurement techniques.
 The detection limit is given by comparing the main peak height characterised by $\geff^2/\gamma$ and the median noise amplitude which is $18\,\kilo\hertz$ in Fig.\,\ref{fig04}\,(b) where $\geff^2/2\pi\gamma$ = 103 kHz.
 By assuming the same lateral dimensions and scale the thickness down to a single monolayer, while keeping $\gamma$ constant, we calculate the expected signal reduction numerically by $g_\mathrm{eff,simu,1ML}/g_\mathrm{eff,simu,15ML}$ to 0.26.
 We obtain $(0.26\geff)^2/2\pi\gamma = 7\,\kilo\hertz$ for the monolayer limit.
-Although this suggests the noise amplitude is greater than the expected peak amplitude, we can overturn this condition by improving the coupling strength by optimising the resonator design as well as by reducing the noise level by averaging a number of multiple scans.
+Although this suggests the noise amplitude is greater than the expected peak amplitude, we can overturn this condition by improving the coupling strength by optimising the resonator design, enhancing the exfoliation and flake transfer as well as by reducing the noise level by averaging a number of multiple scans.
+Superconducting resonators with mode volumes of about $10\,\micro\meter^3$ have been realised~\cite{Probst2017}, a reduction of 2 orders of magnitude compared to our current design.
+This would translate to an order of magnitude improvement in $\geff$.
+Furthermore, this flake covers about $4\,\%$ of the resonator.
+By assuming maximised coverage a 5 times enhancement of $\geff$ can be achieved.
+Both approaches would make the detection of monolayer flakes possible.